interlink-project/interlink-project/docs/source/testing/acceptance-tests/index.md

   <dd>UAT is a type of testing performed by the end user or the client to verify/accept the software system before moving the software application to the production environment.
 UAT is done in the final phase of testing after functional, integration and system testing is done.</dd>
 </dl>

-This document ilustrates the different tests needed to ensure that the expected functionality of the INTERLINK Collaborative Environment is met.
+This document ilustrates the different tests needed to ensure that the expected functionality, from the end-user's point of view, of the INTERLINK Collaborative Environment is met.
+The main Purpose of UAT is to validate end to end business flow.
+It does not focus on cosmetic errors, spelling mistakes or system testing.
+User Acceptance Testing is carried out in a separate testing environment with production-like data setup.
+It is kind of black box testing where two or more end-users will be involved.
+User acceptance testing is needed for **testing whether the final product is accepted by client/end-user**.

 ## Smoke Testing